On intertwined polynomials: Semiconjuagacies and Julia sets

 \pr Let $Q$ be a non-special polynomial of minimal degree with $J(Q) = K$.
-We will show that for $Q$ defined in this way, the conclusion of the theorem holds for any polynomial $P$ with $P^{-1}(K) = K$.
-We begin by showing that the last equality implies that $\deg Q$ divides $\deg P$.
+We will show that for $Q$ defined in this way, the conclusion of the theorem holds for any polynomial $P$ with \be \l{bbs} P^{-1}(K) = K.\ee